 The symbols you choose should be meaningful and relevant to your team's culture and values.
 Avoid using symbols that are ambiguous, offensive, or culturally insensitive.
 Consider using symbols that reflect the team's industry, mission, or specific project goals.

-For instance, a marketing team might use a megaphone emoji 📣 to represent the lead strategist, while a software development team might use a gear emoji ⚙️ to represent the lead developer.
+To give you an idea, a marketing team might use a megaphone emoji 📣 to represent the lead strategist, while a software development team might use a gear emoji ⚙️ to represent the lead developer.
 The key is to choose symbols that resonate with the team and clearly communicate the leader's role.

 3. Document Your System Clearly